hearsh/WebTechProject/readme.md

 Used a singleton architecture for the project.

 Created my own component system to facilitate server side rendering.
 All operations happen on the server, only dynamic content is generated on the front end.

+## Objective
+The primary objective as a unit was to create an intuitive web app where the users could have a look at the project information by either hovering to the selected project or by opening a new project page.
+We also built a recommender system which would offer unique recommendations to the users and guide them in the process of their selection.
+We have challenged ourselves as a team and we strived to make something substantial and hence we went ahead with our objective of creating an intuitive API.
+The objectives can be broken down into:

+* Project List page:
+..* Rendering a page that shows a list of projects
+..* The page is rendered on the server side and displays each projects metadata and owner ..* Show a tooltip presenting the owners metadata when hovering over a project owners name ..* The tooltip should be loaded dynamically and only once per browsing session
+* Implement Pagination:
+..* Pages should not load when going to the next/previous pages ..* The browser will display an unique URL when going to next/previous pages ..* The URL should load the same page of projects as if the visitor navigated using the next/previous links ..* Asynchronous caching for redirecting to next or previous page
+* Project detail page:
+..* Server-side renders a page that would show projects metadata on clicking the project ..* Show recommended projects and recommended users by comparing the selected project tags with other tags and users

 ## Requirements
 * [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/en/)